simatic-ax/renovate-config/README.md

 # Renovate configuration
 ![main](https://docs.renovatebot.com/assets/images/mend-renovate-cli-banner.jpg)

 The [renovate CLI](https://docs.renovatebot.com/) can be used to automatically update dependencies in your project, once new versions of them have been released or whenever you see need.
+Please note, that every execution of the renovate bot will be carried out within the GitHub infrastructure, in case not configured otherwise.

 To support the user in setting up the required infrastructure, two things are being offered:
-- A workflow that automatically detects and applies updates of a dependency
+- A GitHub workflow that automatically detects and applies updates a apax dependency
   - The execution happens for all repositories within the SIMATIC AX GitHub organization
   - Schedule: Once, every Sunday
-- A workflow that enables the maintainer of a repository to manually trigger the detection and application of dependency updates
+- A GitHub workflow that enables the maintainer of a repository to manually trigger the detection and application of dependency updates.

+## Types of dependencies

+The current configuration allows to detect an update with respect to the following types of dependencies:
+- SIMATIC AX dependencies
+  - dependencies
+  - devDependencies

 Once the Renovate bot discovered newly available versions of a dependency, it'll automatically set up a pull request wherein the updates have been applied.
 This supports the user in deciding if and when to update dependencies of a project.